He Ain't Tasty He's My Brother

 show/hide words to know

-- Crustacean: an animal that is part of a group of animals having a body divided into distinct segments with an exoskeleton.
+- Crustacean: an animal with an exoskeleton, and gills for breathing.
+Crustacean bodies are often divided into distinct segments.
 Examples of crustaceans are lobster, shrimp, and crabs... more

-- Extinct: a group of species which no longer exist due to disease or other environmental conditions... more
+- Extinct: no longer existing; an animal or species that no longer exists due to disease or other environmental conditions... more

-But how can a salamander tell the difference between kin and non-kin?
+But how can a salamander tell if another salamander is a relative (also called kin)?
 Continuing studies suggest that smell could be the way salamanders distinguish kin from non-kin.
 "In many instances these animals live in aquatic habitats that will dry before the end of summer.
 The animals are engaged in a race with time, and they have to complete their development before the pond dries," Collins says.
 "One way to accelerate development is to feed on a prey item that is high in protein and is sitting there right next to you in the pond."

 Collins and his research team noticed a link between the abundance of cannibals and the likelihood of the population going extinct because of the disease.
 "The higher the likelihood of extinction from disease, the lower the frequency of cannibals," he says.

-A salamander is more likely to harbor a microbe especially lethal to other salamanders.
+A salamander is more likely to harbor bacteria especially lethal to other salamanders.
 "Hence, cannibalism is expected to be less frequent in populations where disease is prevalent."

-Dr. Collins is currently conducting further research to test the theory that kin (relatives), in turn, harbor disease-causing organisms that are more virulent to kin than non-kin.
+Collins is currently conducting further research to test the theory that kin, in turn, harbor disease-causing organisms that are more virulent to kin than non-kin.
 Tiger salamanders live in mountain meadow ponds at elevations between 5,000 and 9,600 feet.
 Adults resemble small catfish.
 They can grow to a length of just over a foot.